 There was a time when logos were used only in a traditional sense—building signage, vehicles, business print collateral and packaging, for example.
 That time is over.

 Now, logos are used in multiple applications that have been made popular in the past decade or so.
-Those of us with a nostalgic appreciation for traditional advertising, myself included, must realize the demand for our attention has shifted to modern digital formats, such as mobile-friendly website design and social media viewed on modern web browsers.
+Those of us with a nostalgic appreciation for traditional advertising, myself included, must realize the demand for our attention has shifted to modern digital formats, such as responsive website design and social media viewed on modern web browsers.
 A simple, clean design with a clear readable typeface is easier to recognize and assures versatility and consistent user perception across a broad array of print and digital platforms.